Jan Balachowski

 Jan Balachowski (born 28 December 1948) is a retired Polish sprinter who specialized in the 400 metres.

 He was born in Kraków and represented the club Cracovia Kraków.
-At the 1966 European Junior Championships he won a bronze medal in the 400 metres, as well as a silver medal in the 4 x 400 metres relay.
+At the 1966 European Junior Championships he won a bronze medal in the 400 metres, as well as a silver medal in the 4 × 400 metres relay.

-At the 1967 European Indoor Games he won a silver medal in the 4 x 300 metres relay, which he ran together with Edward Romanowski, Edmund Borowski and Tadeusz Jaworski.
+At the 1967 European Indoor Games he won a silver medal in the 4 × 300 metres relay, which he ran together with Edward Romanowski, Edmund Borowski and Tadeusz Jaworski.